aws-samples/ecs-refarch-batch-processing/README.md

 The CloudFormation template requires the following parameters:

 - **DesiredCapacity** : The number of desired instances in the AutoScaling Group and ECS Cluster
 - **DockerImage** : The Docker repository and image file to deploy as part of the ECS task.
-In the form <repository/image>
+Choose the docker image that you created in Step 1, in the form repo/image
 - **InstanceType** : The EC2 instance type
 - **KeyName** : The name of an existing EC2 key pair to enable SSH access to the ECS instances
 - **MaxSize** : The maximum number of instances in the AutoScaling Group and ECS Cluster
+- **SSHLocation** : The IP address range that can be used to SSH into the EC2 instances
+- **Subnets** : The subnets used for the Auto Scaling group
 - **VpcId** : The VPC to use for the ECS cluster
-- **Subnets** : The subnets used for the Auto Scaling group

 ###Step 3: Create the S3 event trigger for the SQS queue
-Select the S3 Input Bucket that the CloudFormation template created and go to Properties -> Events.
+Go to the S3 Console in your AWS Account and select the S3 Input Bucket that the CloudFormation template created and go to Properties -> Events.

-Configure an event notification to the SQS queue for the ObjectCreated (All) event.
+Configure an event notification to the SQS queue called SQSBatchQueue for the ObjectCreated (All) event and in the Suffix field enter "jpg".

 You can learn more about configuring S3 event notifications [here](http://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html).